Overview

 Main categories

-- Financial fraud (phishing, online scams, ransomware demands)
+- Financial fraud (phishing, online scams, ransomware demands).

-- Identity theft and data breaches- Stealing personal data and inpersonation
+- Identity theft and data breaches- Stealing personal data and inpersonation.

-- Ransomeware- Locking vital files and demanding payment
+- Ransomeware- Locking vital files and demanding payment.

-- Hacktivism and politically motivated attacks
+- Hacktivism and politically motivated attacks.

-- Malwatre Distribution- Installing viruses or spyware
+- Malware Distribution- Installing viruses or spyware.

 Case file 2 – Financial motivation